-During fiscal 2023, fiscal 2022 and fiscal 2021, the Company recognized asset impairment charges related primarily to the impairment of certain operating lease ROU assets and impairment of property and equipment related to certain retail stores resulting from lower revenue and future cash flow projections from the ongoing effects of the COVID-19 pandemic and expected store closures.
-Refer to Note 5 and Note 9 for further information.
+During fiscal 2024, fiscal 2023 and fiscal 2022, the Company recognized asset impairment charges related primarily to impairment of property and equipment for certain retail locations resulting from under-performance and expected store closures.
+Refer to Note 5 for further information.

-4 During fiscal 2023, fiscal 2022 and fiscal 2021, the Company recorded net gains on lease modifications related primarily to the early termination of certain lease agreements.
+During fiscal 2024, fiscal 2023 and fiscal 2022, the Company recorded net gains on lease modifications related primarily to the early termination of certain lease agreements.
 Refer to Note 1 for more information regarding the net gains on lease modifications.